 At the CBN Group, variable remuneration rewards top performance and performance management therefore has a crucial role to play.

-At the start of the year, Identified Staff and their managers agree annual targets and objectives, reflecting a mix of performance criteria, financial and non-financial, qualitative and quantitative such as:
+At the start of the year, Identified Staff and their managers agree annual objectives and targets , reflecting a mix of performance criteria, financial and non-financial (ex-ante risk adjustments to performance management), qualitative and quantitative such as:

-- The CBN Group Financial Targets, which are determined annually by the CBN Group's Management and are consistent for all staff; - The CBN Group Non-Financial Targets which are determined annually by the CBN Group's Management and are consistent for all staff; and - Individual Objectives and Values including subsidiary performance (if applicable), of which a number will be determined annually by the CBN Group's Management.
+- The CBN Group financial targets on 'return on equity', expenses and compliance, which are determined annually by the CBN Group's Management and are consistent for all staff; - The CBN Group non-financial targets on compliance, control and employee engagement which are determined annually by the CBN Group's Management and are consistent for all staff; and - Individual objectives including contribution to the CBN culture (and its core values Prudency, Transparency and Client focus) and subsidiary performance (if applicable), of which a number will be determined annually by the CBN Group's Management.